stephtowch/stephtowch.github.io/content/post/2025-12-P1/index.md

 summary: "Introducing the Burnout Syndrome Test (BST), a free psychometric tool aligned with WHO's ICD-11 definition.
 Validated in a UK nationally representative sample of over 1,000 workers."
 slug: "burnout-syndrome-test"
 projects: []
-description: "Can you measure burnout?
+description: "Measuring ICD-11 Burnout with the Burnout Syndrom Test (BST).
 New research develops the Burnout Syndrome Test (BST), a validated assessment tool based on WHO ICD-11 criteria.
 Find out how this free tool helps identify burnout in 1 in 7 workers."
 ---

-## Can You Measure Burnout?
+## Measuring ICD-11 Burnout with the Burnout Syndrom Test (BST)

 I'm excited to share that my latest research paper on burnout is now published.
-It tackles a question that might seem simple: can we actually measure burnout?
-The answer is more complex, and more important than you might think.
+Our study developed the Burnout Syndrome Test (BST), a new measure of burnout, aligned with current World Health Organization criteria.

 ## The Problem